1ring2rta/Vibe-Training/README.md

-# Training your LLMs with **Zero Code**
+# PostTraining with Zero Code

-LLM post-training should not feel like babysitting 20 scripts, manually hunting datasets, checking logs at 3 a.m., and praying your eval score.
-Post-training should be easy as eating a banana.
+LLM post-training should not feel like babysitting 20 scripts, manually hunting datasets, checking logs at 3 a.m.🫸, and praying your eval score 🤗.
+Post-training should be easy as eating a banana (🍌).

+## Quick Start

 > Fill one YAML.
 Run one command.
 Let the agent do the boring work.

-## Quick Start
 ```sh
 pip install -e .
 autopilot-autonomous --config autopilot.yaml \